tanyaweaver/python-dev-accelerator/source/lectures/intro_to_machine_learning.rst

     >>> this_array * 2
     array([  0,  20, 290, 538,  80, 100, 120, 140,   6, 180])

-You can also do a numerical comparison across the entire array, finding out which indices match your criteria.
+You can also filter across the entire array, finding out which indices match your criteria.

 .. code-block:: python